LuoZhhh/NIFA/readme.md

 ## Datasets & Processed files

-- Due to size limitation, the processed datasets are stored in  [google drive](https://drive.google.com/file/d/1WJYj8K3_H3GmJg-RZeRsJ8Z64gt3qCnq/view?usp=drive_link) with anomynous user information.
+- Due to size limitation, the processed datasets are stored in  [google drive](https://drive.google.com/file/d/1WJYj8K3_H3GmJg-RZeRsJ8Z64gt3qCnq/view?usp=drive_link) as `data.zip` with anomynous user information.
 The datasets include Pokec-z, Pokec-n and DBLP.

-- The full repository should be as follows:
+- Download and unzip the `data.zip`, and the full repository should be as follows:

   ```
   .